datatrail-jhu/04_githubbasics/manuscript/03_cloning_repos.md

-# Cloning a repository
+# Cloning A Repository

-Now that you have learned how to create a GitHub repository, you will learn how to obtain a copy of that repository in a location that you use for writing code.
-That is, we will cover how to **clone** an existing repository in RStudio Cloud.
+Now that you have learned how to create a GitHub repository, you will learn how to obtain a copy of that repository in a location that you use for writing code such as RStudio Cloud.

 ### Step 1: Navigate to the Terminal in RStudio